Locally Stable Marriage with Strict Preferences

-A \emph{network matching game} (or \emph{network game}) consists of a (social) \emph{network} $N=(V,L)$, where $V$ is a set of vertices representing \emph{players} and $L\subseteq \{\{u,v\}|u,v\in V, u\neq v\}$ is a set of fixed \emph{links}.
-A set $E\subseteq \{\{u,v\}|u,v\in V, u\neq v\}$ defines the \emph{potential matching edges}.
-A \emph{state} is a matching $M\subseteq E$ such that for each $v\in V$ we have $|\{e~|~e\in M, v\in e\}|\leq 1$.
-An edge $e=\{u,v\}\in M$ provides utilities $b_u(e), b_v(e) > 0$ for $u$ and $v$, respectively.
-If for every $e \in E$ we have $b_u(e) = b_v(e) = b(e)>0$, we speak of \emph{correlated preferences} or a \emph{correlated network game}.
-Otherwise, we will assume that each player has a ranking $\succ$ over its possible matching partners and the utility of $e$ for $u$ is given by the rank $u$ assigns to $v$.
-If we can divide $V$ into two disjunct sets $U$ and $W$ such that $E\subseteq \{\{u,w\}|~u\in U, w\in W\}$, we call the game \emph{bipartite}.
-We will focus on this case in Sections~\ref{sec:reach} and~\ref{sec:memory}.
+If an edge $e=\{u,v\}\in M$, the incident agents obtain a utility of $b_u(e), b_v(e) > 0$ for $u$ and $v$, respectively.
+Alternatively, we often represent the preference of each agent $v$ by a list $\succ_v$ over all its possible matching partners, where $u \succ_v w$ if $b_v(\{v,u\}) > b_v(\{v,w\})$ and $u =_v w$ if $b_v(\{v,u\}) =_v b_v(\{v,w\})$, for any $\{v,u\}, \{v,w\} \in E$.
+Note here that our model includes instances with incomplete lists and ties, and all our upper bounds hold for this general case.
+In contrast, our lower bounds apply even for the case of strict preference lists.
+As a special case, we also study games with \emph{correlated preferences} (also termed \emph{correlated network games}), in which it holds that $b_u(e) = b_v(e) = b(e) > 0$ for every $e \in E$.

+If we can divide $V$ into two disjoint sets $U$ and $W$ such that $E\subseteq \{\{u,w\}\mid u\in U, w\in W\}$, we call the game \emph{bipartite}.
+We will focus on this case in Section~\ref{sec:reach} and Section~\ref{sec:memory}.
 Note that this does not imply that $N$ has to be bipartite.
-If further the vertices of $U$ are isolated in $N$, we term the game a \emph{job-market game} for consistency with~\cite{Arcaute09,Hoefer11}.
+If further the agents of $U$ are isolated in $N$, we term the game a \emph{job-market game} for consistency with~\cite{ArcauteV09,Hoefer13}.